macrocosme/macrocosme.github.io/_git_tutorial/1-intro.md

 online hosting and collaboration

-This tutorial follows the [excellent tutorial by Simon Mutch from Astroinformatics 2013](http://astroinformaticsau.github.io/VersionControlTutorial/index.html), with changes here and there.
+This tutorial follows the [excellent tutorial by Simon Mutch from Astroinformatics 2013](http://astroinformaticsau.github.io/VersionControlTutorial/index.html), with minor mofidications here and there.

 # What is version control?